Genesis is our research on how AI decides what people buy.

 What these studies are really measuring.

-Beyond raw outputs, the work is about the recommendation systems hidden inside current models: the assumptions they make, the aesthetics they overfit to, and the commercial surfaces they now influence.
+The recommendation systems hidden inside current models: the assumptions they make, the tastes they overfit to, and the sales they now influence.

 Perception